techy-robot/Mighty-Micro-Motors/README.md

 ## Gearbox
 This has to be a resin printed or precision machined gearbox, just from the sheer smallness of everything.
 The drone motors are 10mm in diameter, so the gearbox should be a similar size.

-I'm currently thinking about having a cycloidal or split-ring planetary gearbox, due to the compact size and high reduction rations
+I'm currently thinking about having a cycloidal or split-ring planetary gearbox, due to the compact size and high reduction ratios

 Preliminary CAD designs are on onshape, you can watch my progress here: [Mighty Micro Motors - Onshape](https://cad.onshape.com/documents/c861ec30af8169cf9c14bd7f/w/e538486c85e6a5fe77cd1d33/e/19bd07544dbaacbeb2fafd06).
 Step files and STL files will also be uploaded to this repo.